 I think they had seen an article that suggested that traditional and modern accountants are two very different animals.
-I’m not sure that’s entirely fair.
+I agreed with them this doesn’t seem entirely fair.

 These days the implication is that a traditional accountant is one who focuses on promoting and providing basic compliance services to clients who want nothing more than the submission of their annual accounts and tax returns.

 Traditional accountants migrated from pen and paper to calculators and then to spreadsheets.
+They moved from analogue systems to digital ones.
 Many still believe clients expect them to know the answer to all financial and tax questions; they like to think they embody traditional ethical values and they often recall fondly the ‘good old days’ when they could build a working relationship with local Inspectors of Taxes.
 Traditional accountants probably still maintain time sheets and bill clients by reference to the time taken to service them.

-In some respects you might therefore suggest that traditional accountants are living in the past.
+In some respects this might suggest that traditional accountants are living in the past.
 They have barely accepted the move to MTD and certainly are not embracing this major development.

-On the other hand, modern accountants have moved with the times.
-Modern accountants may differ from their traditional counter-parts in a number of ways.
+Modern accountants have moved with the times and differ from their traditional counterparts in a number of ways.